 Case study led workshops, practical learning and useful resources

-Delivered by EXTOD, this one day event is designed for individuals with T1D who are looking to manage their exercise choices confidently and safely.
+Delivered by EXTOD, this one day event is designed for adults with T1D who are looking to manage their exercise choices confidently and safely.

 This dedicated day will equp all participants with practical tools and techniques needed to overcome diabetes and exercise challenges.